wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-Transactional-Locking-II.markdown

 the CAS can be reduced by a linear factor by adding the thread ID into the versioned lock.
 Recall that the timestamp on each data item must satisfy two properties: (1) Uniqueness.
 An unlock operation must cause the timestamp to change.
 (2) Ordering.
 If the commit phase starts after current transaction begin, then the unlock operation must write a timestamp larger than the current transaction's bt.
+(1) can be preserved by each thread writing its own thread ID and current lock version when unlocking a data item.
+Reusing the same thread ID + lock version must be prevented.
+Each thread, therefore, keeps the last version part of the timestamp, and when it tries to obtain the ct, it checks whether its last ct version differs from the current global version.
+If they are identical, a new version must be allocated.
+This is achieved by using CAS to increment the global counter.
+(2) is also preserved if reader transaction first check whether thread ID changes in the two samples, and then whether the versions disagree.
+Either of these indicates an overlapping commit phase and hence cause current transaction to abort.